-Two archers, Alice and Bob, play a game where they both shoot arrows at a target.
+(a) State the Superposition Lemma and the Thinning Lemma for Poisson processes.
+[5] Two archers, Alice and Bob, play a game where they both shoot arrows at a target.
 They both start shooting at the same time.
 Alice scores hits on the target according to a Poisson process of rate 2 per minute.
 Bob scores hits on the target according to a Poisson process of rate 1 per minute.
-Your answers to the following questions should be expressed in terms of powers of e, where necessary, but they should be simplified as much as possible in all other ways.

-- (c) What is the probability that Alice has scored just one hit after 3 minutes?
-[2] - (d) What is the probability that Alice has scored just one hit after 3 minutes and just four hits (in total) after 5 minutes?
-[3] - (e) What is the probability that the total number of hits (by both Alice and Bob) is 2, after 3 minutes?
-[3] - (f) Suppose that each of Alice's hits is a bull's-eye with probability 1/8, independently of all other hits.
+Your answers to the following questions should be expressed in terms of powers of e , where necessary, but they should be simplified as much as possible in all other ways. (b) What is the probability that Alice has scored just one hit after 3 minutes?
+[3] (c) What is the probability that Alice has scored just one hit after 3 minutes and just four hits (in total) after 5 minutes?
+[4] (d) What is the probability that the total number of hits (by both Alice and Bob) is 2, after 3 minutes?
+[4] (e) Suppose that each of Alice's hits is a bull's-eye with probability 1/8, independently of all other hits.
 What is the expected time until Alice scores her first bull's-eye?
-[3] - (g) Suppose now that the game lasts for 2 minutes and that at the end of the game, the score is 4 hits to Alice and 2 hits to Bob.
-Conditional on this information, - (i) What is the probability that Alice has scored just one hit after one minute of the game (i.e., halfway through the game)?
-[3] - (ii) What is the probability that Bob is ahead of Alice after one minute of the game?
-[5] - (iii) What is the expected time at which Alice scores her fourth hit?
-[6]
+[5] (f) Suppose now that the game lasts for 2 minutes and that at the end of the game, the score is 4 hits to Alice and 2 hits to Bob.
+Conditional on this information, (i) What is the probability that Alice has scored just one hit after one minute of the game (i.e., halfway through the game)?
+[4] (ii) What is the probability that Bob is ahead of Alice after one minute of the game?
+[5]